Key takeaways

 A general rule of thumb is that cash or cash equivalents should range from 2% to 10% of your portfolio, although this will vary from person to person.

-One situation where extra cash may make more sense is if you’re planning on a big purchase or expense within the next few years, such as buying a home, paying for college tuition or undergoing a major home renovation.
-In those circumstances, it makes sense to set aside cash a year or two in advance of incurring those costs.
+One situation where setting aside extra cash may make sense is if you’re planning on a big purchase or expense within the next few years, such as buying a home, undergoing a major home renovation or paying for college tuition.

 Income and net worth are two additional considerations.
 For example, if you have a steady income and can count on liquidity from a paycheck or annual bonus, a smaller cash position may be appropriate.

 If you work as an independent contractor or have a job where your income stream varies, keeping more in cash reserves may be prudent.
-This can help protect against an unexpected income shortfall or unanticipated expense.
+This can protect you against an unexpected income shortfall or sudden expense.

 Cash and cash equivalents: Pros and cons of different positions